 Quick Overview

 Advent of Code is a popular advent calendar of programming puzzles.
-I have attempted to do it in the past with R but I always gave up half-way through the month because it was taking too much of my time.
+I have attempted to do it in the past using R but I always gave up after a few days because it was taking too much of my time, and prefer programming puzzles that work with data.
 Last year, I had fun going through the challenges of the Hanukkah of Data.
 This year, Bob Rudis, via his excellent Daily Drop Newsletter, pointed to Advent of SQL.
-I am attempting to solve the challenges using DuckDB and/or dplyr.
-I appreciate that the challenges so far can be solved relatively quickly.
+I solved the challenges using DuckDB and/or {dplyr}.
+I appreciated that I could solve all the challenges relatively quickly.

 Data import

 The Advent of SQL provides data for each challenge as a SQL file.
-They use Postgres for this challenge and while the compatibility between Postgres and DuckDB is pretty high, some features are not available in DuckDB, and the data files need to be modified to be able to import data with DuckDB.
+They use Postgres, and while the compatibility between Postgres and DuckDB is pretty good, some features are not available in DuckDB, and the SQL dump files need to be modified to be able to import data with DuckDB.

 To create a DuckDB database from a SQL file: